easyp-tech/site/docs/guide/cli/generator/generator.md

 ### Explanation of Parameters:

+inputs:
+- `directory`: The local directory containing the proto files to be used for code generation.
+- `git_repo`: The remote repository containing the proto files to be used for code generation.
+  - `url`: The URL of the remote repository.
+  - `branch`: The branch of the repository to be used.
+  - `sub_directory`: The subdirectory within the repository containing the proto files.

+plugins:
 - `name`: The name of the plugin to be used for code generation (e.g., go or go-grpc).
 - `out`: The directory where the generated files will be output.
 - `opts`: Options to be passed to the plugin.
 These options correspond to the parameters used in the protoc command.